cjlawson02/chrislawson.dev/projects.md

 Our [2019 Robot: Fireball](https://github.com/Team973/2019-inseason) was the Houston World Chamiponship Winner.
 I programmed and tuned many parts of the robot, but mostly taught new programming students C++.

+---

+### Professional Website Development

+I work on professional website development for companies in my community.

-### LifeGuard CPR and Aquatics
+#### LifeGuard CPR and Aquatics

 I am the webmaster for [LifeGuard CPR and Aqautics](https://lifeguardcpr.com), a local Red Cross Certified Safety Trainer.
 The website is completely designed with Wordpress and features a payment gateway for registering for local lifeguarding classes.

+#### Architectual Iron Works

+I am a web developer for [Architectual Iron Works](https://aiwslo.com).
+I am currently working on a redesign for a better UI/UX that will hopefully lead to better user retention and higher sales.

+---

 ### Miscellaneous DIY Projects

-Here are a few of my DIY projects I have built.
+Here are a few of my DIY projects I have worked on...

 #### ChickenPotPi